hsu-aut/lion/README.md

-This is the Lightweight Ontology Support Tool
+This is the Lightweight Ontology Support Tool some blabla